 The compounded effects of anti-transgender bias and racial bias on Black transgender people is stark: In a nationwide study, 19% of transgender and gender-nonconforming people overall said they had no health insurance — and 31% of Black transgender folks said the same.

 Historically marginalized communities not only have worse access to reproductive health care — they also, as a result, have worse health issues.

 LGBTQ+ people’s reproductive health needs often go unmet by a system that has traditionally marginalized such care.
 In addition to high rates of stress due to systematic harassment and discrimination, which has been shown to affect physical and mental health, LGBTQ+ people face low rates of health insurance coverage, and high rates of HIV/AIDS and cancer.

 Undocumented immigrants and recipients of Deferred Action for Childhood Arrivals, a deportation relief program, are prohibited from accessing basic health insurance coverage through Medicaid and Affordable Care Act (ACA) plans.

-Regardless of income, health disparities for people of color are disproportionately higher than their white counterparts by most measures of reproductive health, including rate of unintended pregnancy, the prevalence of HIV infection, and STDs, as well as maternal and infant mortality rates — which are worse in the United States than other developed nations and are especially high for U.S Black women, whose maternal mortality is more than twice the rate for white women.
+Regardless of income, health disparities for people of color are disproportionately higher than their white counterparts by most measures of reproductive health, including rates of unintended pregnancy, the prevalence of HIV infection and STDs, as well as maternal and infant mortality rates — which are worse in the United States than other developed nations and are especially high for U.S. Black women, whose maternal mortality is more than twice the rate for white women.